viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 ### Scope

-This page aims to answer the following questions about the transformer model in detail:
+This page aims to answer the following questions about the Transformer model in detail:

-* What is the transformer model?
+* What is the Transformer model?
-* Which theoretical concepts are transformers based on?
+* Which theoretical concepts are Transformers based on?
 * Why is it more successful than traditional sequence-to-sequence (seq2seq) deep learning models?
-* How does the theoretical deisgn of the transformer model ensure improved learning, in comparison to traditional deep recurrent neural networks?
+* How does the theoretical deisgn of the Transformer model ensure improved learning, in comparison to traditional deep recurrent neural networks?